The Lost City of Z and the Mysterious Disappearance of Percy Fawcett

 - The Search for El Dorado – Lost City of Gold

-Pages from Manuscript 512 ( Wikimedia Commons )
+Pages from Manuscript 512. ( Public Domain )

 In 1921, Fawcett set out on his first expedition to find Z. Not long after departing, he and his team became demoralized by the hardships of the jungle, dangerous animals, and rampant diseases.
 The expedition was derailed, but Fawcett would depart in search of his fabled city later again that same year, this time from Bahia, Brazil, on a solo journey.
 He traveled this way for three months before returning in failure once again.

 Percy’s final search for Z culminated in his complete disappearance.
 In April 1925, he attempted one last time to find Z, this time better equipped and better financed by newspapers and societies including the Royal Geographic Society and the Rockefellers.
-Joining him on the expedition was his good friend Raleigh Rimell, his eldest 22 year old son, Jack, and two Brazilian laborers.
+Joining him on the expedition was his good friend Raleigh Rimell, his eldest son 22-year-old Jack, and two Brazilian laborers.

 The expedition had previously stated that they had planned to be gone for around a year, so when two years passed without any word, people began to worry.
-Numerous expeditions seeking answers were mounted, many of which suffered the same fate as Fawcett.
-A journalist named Albert de Winton went out in search of his team and was never seen again.
+Numerous rescue missions seeking answers were mounted, despite his proclaimed wishes against this, and many of them suffered the same fate as Fawcett.
+For example, a journalist named Albert de Winton went out in search of his team and was never seen again.
 In total, 13 expeditions would be launched in an effort to find answers to Fawcett’s fate, and over 100 people would lose their lives or join the explorer to vanish into the jungle.
-Thousands of people applied to go on these expeditions, and dozens set out looking for them over the next several decades.
+Thousands of people applied to go on these expeditions and dozens set out looking for them over the next several decades.

 - The Lost City of Aztlan – Legendary Homeland of the Aztecs